All the following information is provided to the best of our knowledge.

 - your institution’s certificate of enrolment for the summer semester 2021

-- your identity card or equivalent proof of identity, such as a passport with a registration certificate (Meldebescheinigung)
+- your identity card or equivalent proof of identity, such as a passport with a registration certificate (Meldebescheinigung).
+Foreign students having a residence permit for the purpose of studying (according to Aufenthaltsgesetz §16) are required to provide a valid residence permit.

 - contact details of a bank account in Germany to which you have access